 The prostrate stems form a dense mat that smothers desirable grass plants.
 Stems are green to red, branch freely and emit a poisonous milky sap when broken.

 Flowers are very small and inconspicuous, they are borne on the leaf axils.
-Spurge starts to flowers about three weeks after germinating.
+Spurge starts to flower about three weeks after germinating.

 Purslane and spurge are often found growing together.
 Purslane flowers are yellow and it has fleshy stems and leaves.